 Which is better for a long-term connection: PPM or Allowance?

 It depends on your goals.
-While PPM offers flexibility at the start, a monthly agreed arrangement builds deeper trust, predictability, and professional mentorship.
-Most elite pairs in hubs like NYC and LA transition to a monthly standard to maintain a stable and honest & beneficial relationship.
+PPM offers flexibility at the start, while a monthly agreed arrangement builds deeper trust and stability; many elite pairs eventually transition to a monthly structure for a more honest and beneficial relationship.